ColasNahaboo/advent-of-code-my-solutions/go/2023/days/d17/README.md

 Note that we do not need to actually instanciate the scalar array field of id3d, we only use its coordinates/position conversion methods, as we do not have to store additional data to Nodes.

-The Part3 implementation is thus 25% faster than part2, and takes less space are the is no actual data structure to do the mapping state -> ID.
+The Part3 implementation is thus 25% faster than part2, and takes less space as there is no actual data structure to do the mapping state -> ID.

 ## Part 4